 1. Know what you can change and what you can’t

-A bill of lading goes out and you discover it’s set to the wrong terms.
+A bill of lading goes out, and you discover it’s set to the wrong terms.
 It may not be too late.
 Changes can be made.
 For example, you might revise the delivery location, the timeframe for delivery, or handling requirements.

 However, bear in mind that these changes can only be put into effect if the party accepting the freight charges initiates and approves the change request.
 Moreover, that request must be submitted in writing, for example via an email or a letter of authorization.
+A quick phone call will usually not cut it.

 This may be a trivial thing to fix with your client — a simple matter of picking up the phone and asking the paying party to action an amendment request.
 But just as easily, a situation like this can cause a disagreement.
 And at the end of the day, if the paying party doesn’t agree to amend the billing terms, there’s not much you can do about it.
 It’s crucial to understand that not all parties can change the billing terms.
 You have a window of opportunity to fix a problem but only if the paying party agrees.